Oratorio: Late baroque

 In the late baroque period oratorios increasingly became "sacred opera".
 In Rome and Naples Alessandro Scarlatti was the most noted composer.
 In Vienna the court poet Metastasio produced annually a series of oratorios for the court which were set by Caldara, Hasse and others.
-Metastasio's best known oratorio libretto La passione di Gesù Cristo was set by at least 35 composers from 1730–90.
+Metastasio's best known oratorio libretto La passione di Gesù Cristo was set by at least 35 composers from 1730 to 1790.
 In Germany the middle baroque oratorios moved from the early-baroque Historia style Christmas and Resurrection settings of Heinrich Schütz, to the Passions of J. S. Bach, oratorio-passions such as Der Tod Jesu set by Telemann and Carl Heinrich Graun.
 After Telemann came the galante oratorio style of C. P. E. Bach.

 Georgian Britain

 The Georgian era saw a German-born monarch and German-born composer define the English oratorio.
-George Frideric Handel, most famous today for his Messiah (1741), also wrote other oratorios based on themes from Greek and Roman mythology and Biblical topics.
+George Frideric Handel, most famous today for his Messiah (1741), also wrote other oratorios based on themes from Greek and Roman mythology and biblical topics.
 He is also credited with writing the first English language oratorio, Esther.
 Handel's imitators included the Italian Lidarti who was employed by the Amsterdam Jewish community to compose a Hebrew version of Esther.

+Classicism

+Joseph Haydn's The Creation (1798) and The Seasons (1801) have remained the most widely known oratorios from the period of classicism.
+While the first of these Handel inspired works draws from the religious theme of creation, the second is more secular, containing songs about industry, hunting and wine.